green2cerberuz/db_vgames/README.md

 ## Migrations

+If for any reasons when using docker-compose up you have an error about database `<your-database-name>` does not exist.
+You can run:

+`docker exec -it db_vgames_db_1 /bin/sh` and then run `createdb <your-db-name> -U <postgres username>`

-To run alembic and geenrate the migrations type:
+To run alembic and geenrate the migrations if you dont have the files run:

 `docker-compose run --rm app alembic revision --autogenerate -m <message>`

-The to generate the models in database run:
+To generate the models in database run:

 `docker-compose run --rm app alembic upgrade head`